ayoubbenmbarek/ferry-platform-reservation/IMPLEMENTATION_COMPLETE.md

 TODO:TODO: Integrate with actual license plate lookup API in this fucntion lookup_license_plate,just add your API key to the lookup_license_plate
-TODO:retrtieve vehicule info by plate, and possibility to add  vehicuel by models and make etc for user to chooose its car TODO:check if confirmation reservation email sent asycnh or not TODO:when i cancel booking or cabin or vehicule i should freed that place in the real api too? or just put it in my stock?
+TODO:retrtieve vehicule info by plate, and possibility to add  vehicuel by models and make etc for user to chooose its car TODO:check if confirmation reservation email sent asycnh or not:done become asynch TODO:when i cancel booking or cabin or vehicule i should freed that place in the real api too? or just put it in my stock?
 TODO:when add car accessory may should add price TODO:add passenger info mandatory